DomiKamu/OhmerPrems/docs/modules/DeXtral-Kompakt/Manual.md

 ### MODULATION MATRIX: NOT SUPPORTED TARGETS<a name="notsupptargs"></a>

-Following DX7 parameters cannot be possible modulation target:
+Following DX7 parameters cannot be a possible modulation target:

 - MONOPHONIC toggle switch.
 - OP SWITCH (operator on/off toggle button).